 **Resident fees include the Undergraduate Student Fee, Student Center Fee, Student Activity Fee, Recreation Fee, and Residential Student Fee (excluding commuters).
-Please note, international students are also responsible for the International Student Fee of $350, which must be paid along with the enrollment deposit. educational program. enrolls in.
+Please note, international students are also responsible for the International Student Fee of $375, which must be paid along with the enrollment deposit.
 Learn more about university fees.

 Tuition is assessed at a per-credit rate, based on your program or college.
 To determine the estimated tuition cost for the academic year, multiply the per credit rate by the total number of credits you will be taking for the academic year.

-Please note, international students are responsible for the International Student Fee of $350, which must be paid along with the enrollment deposit. each educational program, including each degree or certificate program the student enrolls in.
+Please note, international students are responsible for the International Student Fee of $375, which must be paid along with the enrollment deposit.
+This fee must be paid for each educational program that a student enrolls in.
 Learn more about university fees.

 Learn more about financing options, billing statements, and how you can monitor your student account.